OCA/website/website_portal_v10/README.rst

   but we want it all, and we want it now.
 * This module should be getting updates from time to time, given that at backporting time, Odoo 10.0 is not yet even in the beta phase.
+* To avoid some incompatibilities between ``website_portal`` and ``website_portal_v10``, this module depends on ``website_portal`` and tries to replace just the bits that are new or different in v10.
+As such, a plain backport without 3-way diffing between this, core v9 and core v10 modules is quite hard.
 * Any module you base on this will need to be updated to be based on ``website_portal`` when you migrate it to Odoo 10.0, because this module is only intended to replace that during the 9.0 lifespan.